This post may contain affiliate links, which help keep this content free.

 Remind your kids how much God loves them personally.
 Talk about Matthew 19:14 where Jesus says, “Let the little children come to me, and do not forbid them, for the kingdom of heaven belongs to such as these.”

-There are so many ways to go about memorizing these bible verses.
+There are so many ways to go about learning memory verses for kids:

 - You can say them out loud as a group